Michelangelo367/heart-disease-prediction/README.md

     a.
 Built a Random Forest model
         i.
 Divided the dataset in 70:30 ratio
         ii.
 Built the model on train set and predict the values on test set
-        iii.
-Built the confusion matrix and calculate the accuracy
+        iii.Built the confusion matrix and calculate the accuracy
         iv.
-Visualized the model using the graphviz package
+Visualizing the model using the graphviz package

 F)	Selecting the best model:
     a.
-Printing the confusion matrix of all classifiers
+Printed the confusion matrix of all classifiers
     b.
-Printing the classification report of all classifiers
+Printed the classification report of all classifiers
     c.
 Calculated Recall Precision and F1 score of all the models
     d.
 Visualized confusion matrix using heatmaps and Recall Precision and F1 score of all the models using bar graphs
     e.
 Selected the best model based on the best accuracies